-As of September 30, 2021, we have outstanding warrants to purchase 16,058,985 shares of our common stock.
+As of September 30, 2022, we have outstanding warrants to purchase 16,058,985 shares of our common stock.
 The warrants are fully vested, exercisable at a price of \$2.54 per share and expire in May 2023.
-Pursuant to the terms of the warrants, we could be required to settle the warrants in cash in the event of an acquisition of the Company and, as a result, the warrants are required to be measured at fair value and reported as a liability in the Condensed Balance Sheet.
-Therefore, we are required to account for the warrants as liabilities and record them at fair value.
-The warrants were revalued as of September 30, 2021 and June 30, 2021 at \$19.8 million and \$22.4 million, respectively; the changes in fair value were recorded in our Condensed Statement of Operations.
+Pursuant to the terms of the warrants, we could be required to settle the warrants in cash in the event of an acquisition of the Company and, as a result, the warrants are required to be measured at fair value and reported as a liability in the Condensed Balance Sheets.
+The warrants were revalued as of September 30,

+2022 and June 30, 2022 at \$0.5 million and \$1.6 million, respectively.
+The change in fair value of \$1.1 million was recorded on the Condensed Statement of Operations for the three months ended September 30, 2022.